intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPHANA.md

   * Pick "SAP HANA Express 2.0 SP04 GA"
   * Pick Region "US East (N. Virginia)"
 * Click on the button **Continue to Launch**
   * Pick EC2 Instance Type **i3.xlarge**.
 It has 4 cores, 30Gb of RAM and a very high network performance (up to 10Gigabit).
-IRIS is deployed on the same machine.
+InterSystems IRIS is deployed on the same machine.
-  * Under VPC Settings, pick the VPC_ID that we gave just after you deployed IRIS.
+  * Under VPC Settings, pick the VPC_ID that we gave just after you deployed InterSystems IRIS.
   * Under Security Group Settings, pick the security group that has the form **YourLabel-CN-IRISSpeedTestext**
   * Under Key Pair Settings, pick the key named **YourLabel-CN-IRISSpeedTest**
 * Click on the button **Launch**